TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-20-is-your-code-readable-by-humans-cognitive-complexity-tells-you.md

 If I should put it in own words, the *cognitive complexity* is **how difficult is to understand a function and all its possible paths**.

-- Example A: **there is a `switch()` and based on `$number` returns specific value.** Even if there are 50 `case:`, the story is still the same.
+- Example A: **there is a `switch()` and based on `$number` returns a specific value.** Even if there are 50 `case:`, the story is still the same.

 - Example B: **there are 3 `for`s, with nesting and one continue to non-self level**.

 ## Automation Over Information

 This all is nice to know information.
 The one that you might find interesting, remember it for few days and then forget it and never meet it again.
 But I'm too lazy to *learn to just forget*, so I *learn to automate*.
-This is exactly place for [to write a Sniff](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/).
+This is place [to write a Sniff](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/).

-It took me a 5 days to understand academic writings in the PDF, to convert Java and Python examples to PHP and reverse-engineer the algorithm to compute cognitive complexity to match results in the PDF. **The most difficult was to change my cyclomatic complexity approach I used for last 4 years to a human one**.
+It took me 5 days to understand academic writings in the PDF, to convert Java and Python examples to PHP and reverse-engineer the algorithm to compute cognitive complexity to match results in the PDF. **The most difficult was to change the cyclomatic complexity approach I used for last 4 years to a human one**.

-Now, I'm happy to present you 1st version of this Sniff, that can you use today in your code.
+Today, I'm happy to show you the first version of `CognitiveComplexitySniff`.

 ## 3 Steps to Check Cognitive Complexity of Your Code